-3.3.1.2 FUSE RESULTS FROM THESE MONITORS
+3.3.1.2.
+FUSE RESULTS FROM THESE MONITORS

-KPI-ID KPI-3.1.2 Goal 3 Name Fuse results from these monitor ors Leader ENG Scope Framework applied UC1, UC2, UC3 Description Delivery of a monitoring manag monitors gement layer for fusing resu Its of these 3 IoT platform Mapping to measurement points This KPI aims to measure the ability of the Monitoring Component to fuse events generated by different IoT platforms (i.e. to process queries defining patterns of events generated by different IoT platforms).
-Methodology events generated by different IoT platforms).
-This KPI will be achieved if the measure of the Cross-platform events fusion capability (XFC) of the monitoring component is greater than 0.6.
-We define the Cross-platform events fusion capability (XFC) as: XCF = #MXQ / #XQ where: #XQ : (Cross-platform Queries) : total number of cross-platform queries defined by all Use Cases. #MXQ : (Monitored Cross-platform Queries) : total number of cross-platform queries defined pueries defined by Use Cases that the Monitoring Component is able to process.

-at the start of tasks T5.4-T5.6 each use case will define the cross-platform queries relevant for that use case.
+KPI-ID KPI-3.1.2 Goal 3 Name Fuse results from these monito ors Leader ENG Scope Framework applied in UC1, UC2, UC3 Description Delivery of a monitoring management layer for fusing results of these 3 IoT platform monitors

+Mapping to measurement points This KPI aims to measure the ability of the Monitoring Component to fuse events generated by different IoT platforms (i.e. to process queries defining patterns of events generated by different IoT platforms).
+Methodology This KPI will be achieved if the measure of the Cross-platform events fusion capability (XFC) of the monitoring component is greater than 0.6.
+We define the Cross-platform events fusion capability (XFC) as: XCF = #MXQ / #XQ where: #XQ : (Cross-platform Queries) : total number of cross-platform queries defined by all Use Cases. #MXQ : (Monitored Cross-platform Queries) : total number of cross-platform queries defined by Use Cases that the Monitoring Component is able to process.
+The value of XFC will be measured as follows: at the start of tasks T5.4-T5.6 each use case will define the cross-platform queries relevant for that use case.
 The size of the collection of all cross-platform queries defined by the use cases represents the value of the term XQ. at the end of tasks T5.4-T5.6 each use case will report how many cross-platform queries were possible to implement as queries for the monitoring component.
 The size of the collection of all cross-platform queries for the monitoring component represents the value of the term MXQ.
 Baseline 0.6 (This value is the result of a discussion conducted between experts in this field)

-3.3.1.3 PERFORMING PREDICTIVE MONITORING WITH AN AVERAGE ACCURACY OF 80%
+3.3.1.3.
+PERFORMING PREDICTIVE MONITORING WITH AN AVERAGE ACCURACY OF 80%

-KPI-ID KPI-3.1.3 Goal 80% Name Performing predictive monitoring with an average accuracy of 80% Leader FORTH/ENG Scope Framework applied in UC1, UC2, UC3 Description Delivery of a monitoring man an aimed accuracy of 80% or ng predictive monitoring with Mapping to measurement points This KPI aims to measure the ability of the Monitoring Component to perform Monitoring Tasks in compliance with the QoS requested by client applications.
-This entails the ability to predict possible failures of components needed by a monitoring task and, consequently, to adapt the monitoring infrastructure to deal with the forecasted failures.
-Methodology Events) matched by the associated with the query d The value of XFC will be mean each use case will use the lof matching detected by the value of the term ED. each use case will use the lof events patterns matched ater than 0.8 in each use o QoS (QoSC) as: ) number of event patterns ( nt.
-Detections) : number of monitoring component in lefining that pattern. asured as follows: logs of the monitoring com e monitoring components. logs of the monitoring com d by the monitoring comp case.
+KPI-ID KPI-3.1.3 Goal 80% Name Performing predictive monitor Performing predictive monitoring with an average accuracy of 80% Leader FORTH/ENG Scope Framework applied in UC1, UC2, UC3 Description Delivery of a monitoring management layer for performing predictive monitoring with an aimed accuracy of 80% on average.
+Mapping to measurement points This KPI aims to measure Monitoring Tasks in compliar entails the ability to predict p task and, consequently, to forecasted failures. nce with the QoS requeste ossible failures of compon d by client applications.
+This ents needed by a monitoring

+Methodology This KPI will be achieved if the measure of the Compliance to QoS (QoSC) of the monitoring component is greater than 0.8 in each use case .
+We define the Compliance to QoS (QoSC) as: QoSC = #CED / # ED where: #ED : (Event Detections) : number of event patterns (High Level Events) matched by the monitoring component. #CED : (Compliant Event Detections) : number of event patterns (High Level Events) matched by the monitoring component in compliance with the QoS associated with the query defining that pattern.
+The value of XFC will be measured as follows: each use case will use the logs of the monitoring components to count the number of matching detected by the monitoring components.
+This number represents the value of the term ED. each use case will use the logs of the monitoring components to count the number of events patterns matched by the monitoring components in compliance of the QoS prescribed by the query defining that pattern.
+This number represents the value of the term CED.
 Baseline 0.8 (This value is the result of a discussion conducted between experts in this field)

-3.3.2 DELIVERY OF A MONITORING LANGUAGE
+3.3.2.
+DELIVERY OF A MONITORING LANGUAGE